holladileep/CSYE7245-Spring2021-Labs/lab2/README.md

 #### Level UP! :arrow_up:

 Let's work with an API that would potentially be used by a brokerage to keep a track of investors buying and selling on the stock-market, using their website/app.
-In addition to serving `PUT` and `GET` requests, the endpoint stores all data on DynanoDB.
+In addition to serving `PUT` and `GET` requests, the endpoint stores all data on DynamoDB.
 Create a table on DynamoDB with `id` as the primary key before running the server.

 - `stock_price.py` - A simple Python script to get the current stock price of a given company.
 This requires an API token to query IEX Cloud and fetch the current stock price.
 Create a free developer account [here](https://iexcloud.io/).
 Once you have the account, go to `Home > API Tokens` and copy the `SECRET` token, and use your token in the `stock_price.py` script.